Updated: February 6, 2026

 What is the minimum age for senior living communities in Portugal?

-The minimum age to be part of senior living retirement communities in Portugal is typically 55, depending on the community’s rules.
+The minimum age to be part of senior living communities in Portugal is typically 55, depending on the community’s rules.
 Some senior living communities may allow younger spouses or dependents to reside in residential homes as well.

 What are the best regions for senior living in Portugal?